simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-div.md

 ### "How not to bless the nations"
 * When Abraham arrives among the Philistines he does not reckon on God already being there; but here again he is mistaken.

+# TODO
+(a writing guideline from the rubric)
+Show understanding, and explore multiple truly distinct perspectives.

 # Side note:
 You should definitely use GitHub if you are going to write a paper it has commit messages that are way more intuitive than anything available through any other means of writing on a computer.